jekyll-one/j1-template-starter/README.md

     md $HOME/.gem

-The latest version of J1 Template is available at
+The latest version of J1 Theme is available at
 <a href="https://rubygems.org/gems/j1-template/" target="_blank">RubyGems</a>
 or can installed by the RubyGems CLI **gem**: